-For those who can do a pull-up, the best way to get better at them is through sheer repetition.
-After each exercise you do, get in a set of pull-ups for the maximum number of reps you can do, then proceed to the next series of exercises, and repeat as you go through your entire workout.
-Do this until you can get to 10 reps in a set, and then start incorporating the phase below.
+The best way to get better at them is through repetition.
+After each exercise, get in a set of as many pull-ups as you can do, then proceed to the next exercise, and repeat as you go through your entire workout.
+Do this until you can get to 10 reps in a set.

-For those looking to get stronger in their pull-ups, try loading a belt and using the max weight possible to get 3 reps, and perform 5-7 sets on a weekly basis.
+To get stronger with pull-ups, try loading a belt and using the max weight possible to get 3 reps.
+Perform 5-7 sets on a weekly basis.
 Do this until you've exceeded 1.3 times your bench press weight.

-For those who aren't yet able to get to a full pull-up, heavy lat pulldowns in a kneeling position, eccentric pull-ups (focusing on a 3-5 second lowering), and isometric holds are a great way to develop the strength and motor patterns necessary to get to a full pull-up.
+If you're not able to do a pull-up, heavy lat pulldowns in a kneeling position, eccentric pull-ups (focusing on a 3-5 second lowering), and isometric holds are a great way to develop the strength and motor patterns necessary to get to a full pull-up.
 A beginner's workout would look something like this:

 Once you can make it to 80% body weight for a pulldown and can easily control your eccentric chins, start trying to complete full reps.

-For starters, while the bench press gets all the glory, you'd be hard pressed to find an exercise that gives you more bang for your training buck (especially in the upper body) than the pull-up.
+You'd be hard pressed to find an exercise that gives you more bang for your training buck – especially in the upper body – than the pull-up.

-When I see someone with a thick and wide upper back, though, that gets my attention.
-It's something you don't see quite often, and it's usually indicative of someone who's more than likely yoked up all over.
+When I see someone with a thick and wide upper back, that gets my attention.
+It's something you don't see often, and it's usually indicative of someone who's more than likely yoked all over.

-While I don't have any concrete scientific data to back up this claim (other than the fact that I actually train people for a living), I've found that when one's bench press 1RM is fairly close to their pull-up 1RM, I rarely see any shoulder injuries.
+Pull-ups also keep the shoulders healthy.
+While I don't have any concrete scientific data to back up this claim, I've found that when one's bench press 1RM is fairly close to their pull-up 1RM, I rarely see any shoulder injuries.
 Or at least they're a lot less prevalent.